2026 United States Senate election in South Carolina

-The 2026 United States Senate election in South Carolina will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of South Carolina.
-Primary elections will be held on June 9, 2026, with a runoff election on June 23 if no candidate wins a majority in their respective primary.
-Incumbent four-term Republican Senator Lindsey Graham, who was re-elected in 2020, is running for a fifth term in office.
+The 2026 United States Senate election in South Carolina will be held on November 3, 2026, to elect a member of the United States Senate to represent South Carolina.
+Republican appointee Darline Graham and Democratic pediatrician Annie Andrews are the nominees for their respective parties.

+Graham's brother, four-term incumbent Lindsey, won the Republican nomination in the June 9 primaries, but died on July 11.
+Appointed to her brother's seat and encouraged to run with the support of President Donald Trump, Graham defeated congressman Ralph Norman in a runoff on August 25 with 52.5% of the vote after no candidate received a majority in an August 11 special primary.
+Andrews won the Democratic nomination with 61.5% of the vote over former Paine College administrator Brandon Brown.

+The winner is expected to be the first woman elected to the Senate from South Carolina.
+Democrats have not won a Senate election in the state since 1998.

 Background

-South Carolina is generally considered to be a Republican stronghold, having not elected a Democrat to the U.S. Senate since 1998.
-Republican nominee Donald Trump won South Carolina in 2020 by 12 percentage points, and in 2024 grew his margin to 18 percentage points.
-Republicans control every statewide office (except the state's comptroller office), supermajorities in both chambers of the state legislature, both U.S. Senate seats, and all but one seat in South Carolina's U.S. House congressional delegation.
+South Carolina is generally considered a Republican stronghold, having last elected a Democrat to the U.S. Senate in 1998.
+Republican nominee Donald Trump won South Carolina in the 2020 presidential election by 12 percentage points; in 2024, his margin grew to 18 points.
+Republicans control every statewide office (except the state's comptroller office) and have supermajorities in both chambers of the state legislature, both U.S. Senate seats, and all but one seat in South Carolina's U.S. House congressional delegation.

-Senator Lindsey Graham was first elected in 2002, defeating Democrat Alex Sanders by about 10 percentage points.
-He was re-elected in 2008, 2014, and most recently in 2020 defeating Jamie Harrison by 10 percentage points in what was expected to be a dead heat.
+Lindsey Graham was first elected in 2002, defeating Democrat Alex Sanders by about 10 percentage points.
+He was reelected in 2008, 2014, and most recently in 2020, defeating Jaime Harrison by 10 percentage points in what was expected to be a dead heat.
 In January 2025, he declared that he was running for reelection.
+Graham died suddenly on July 11, 2026, of cardiac arrest.

+Interim appointment

+After Graham died, Governor Henry McMaster was tasked with appointing a successor to serve the remainder of his term.
+Lieutenant Governor Pamela Evette was considered a possible appointee, while U.S. Representative Joe Wilson declined consideration.
+On July 13, President Donald Trump publicly recommended that McMaster appoint Darline Graham, Lindsey's sister, to serve the remainder of the term, as did Senate Majority Leader John Thune.
+McMaster selected Darline on July 13 and she was sworn in on July 14.
+She is the first woman to represent South Carolina in the U.S. Senate.
+On July 20, Darline announced that she is running for her first full term in office.